JubaKitiashvili/cargo-js/src/documentation/source/how_to_build.rst

     # gulp doc

-The resulting HTML documentation can be found under the directory ``doc``.
+The resulting HTML documentation can be found under the directory ``dist/documentation``.